Test elements in equal characteristic semianalytic algebras: Preliminaries

 \subsection{The equiheight condition}

 Throughout this section, let $\cR$ be a ring of finite type over a noetherian local ring $(\cA,\mm)$.
 We want to introduce an equiheight condition.
-Let us start with characterizing different types of primes in $\cR$ with respect to $\cA$. \begin{defn} Let $\cR$ be a ring of finite type over a noetherian local ring $(\cA,\mm)$.
-A prime ideal $Q$ in $\cR$ is called \begin{itemize} \item \emph{special} with respect to $\cA$ if $Q+\mm \cR$ is a proper ideal of $\cR$; \item \emph{typical} with respect to $\cA$ if $Q+\mm \cR=\cR$ is the whole ring. \end{itemize} More generally, we will say that $\cR$ is \emph{special} with respect to $\cA$ if $\mm\cR\neq\cR$ and \emph{typical} with respect to $\cA$ if $\mm\cR=\cR$. \end{defn}
+Let us start with characterizing different types of primes in $\cR$ with respect to $\cA$. \begin{defn} A prime ideal $Q$ in $\cR$ is called \begin{itemize} \item \emph{special} with respect to $\cA$ if $Q+\mm \cR$ is a proper ideal of $\cR$; \item \emph{typical} with respect to $\cA$ if $Q+\mm \cR=\cR$ is the whole ring. \end{itemize} More generally, we will say that $\cR$ is \emph{special} with respect to $\cA$ if $\mm\cR\neq\cR$ and \emph{typical} with respect to $\cA$ if $\mm\cR=\cR$. \end{defn}

 Note that the set of special maximal ideals is closed since it is the set of maximal primes containing $\mm\cR$: if $Q$ is maximal, since $Q+\mm\cR$ is a proper ideal containing $Q$, it must be $Q$.
 Hence, $\mm\cR\subseteq Q$.
 The set of typical maximal ideals is open.
 Based on whether $\cR$ is special or typical, we introduce a modified dimension notion as below.